 Day Watch – a comprehensive astrological calendar program.

-Genius Loci – it calculates geocentric and topocentric positions of the planets, angular speed values, apparent magnitudes, distances from Earth and many more.
+Genius Loci – from a Hungarian developer.
+It calculates geocentric and topocentric positions of the planets, angular speed values, apparent magnitudes, distances from Earth and many more.

 Inner Sky Discovery –from the creator of Genius Loci and Astrology Forecast.
 It can display various types of constellations (western zodiacal, Indian nakshatras, Chinese Xiu, Arabic Manazil)